It is one of the great paradoxes of New York City: How is it that there can be so many people, so many of whom are lonely and isolated?

 Being around people doesn’t negate experiencing loneliness

-Many of my patients tell me that they just don’t get why they feel lonely (or they even have a hard time identifying their experience as loneliness).
+Many of our patients in our NYC therapy center with offices in Lower Manhattan and Park Slope, Brooklyn, as well as in our virtual therapy offerings, tell us that they just don’t get why they feel lonely (or they even have a hard time identifying their experience as loneliness).

 For some people, the challenge is in making connections to people from within the crowd.
 For myriad reasons, New York can be a tough place to get to know people.